Elephants | Ecosystem engineers and architects of Nature

 Elephants are the best ecosystem architects of any country.

-Elephants are any nation’s ecosystem engineers and architects and are considered the king of the jungle.
-They are seen in groups and sometimes solo, as they are primarily shy, less violent animals that feed on vegetation.
-Elephants do not feed on other animals but can kill the victim with their legs when angry.
-Elephants continue their daily business in the morning and roam freely in the forests, feeding on tree leaves, grass, and other vegetation.
-They return to their destinations by evening with their group.
+Elephants are the ecosystem engineers and architects of any nation and are the king of the jungle.
+They generally roam in groups and sometimes solo, as they are primarily shy, less violent animals that feed on vegetation.
+Elephants do not feed on other animals, but can kill the victim with their legs when angry.
+Elephants mostly continue their daily business in the morning and roam freely in the forests, feeding on tree leaves, grass, and other vegetation.
+They generally return to their destinations by evening with their group.
 Without them, the entire ecosystem is empty and void.
-Much care is being taken in Bandipur, Mudumalai, Kanha, Jim Corbett National Park, Ranthambore, and Gir forests to preserve them and realize their importance, virtue, and the good they do for others.
-They are the giant creatures on land after dinosaurs became extinct.
-Elephants are the best ecosystem architects of the environment, so proper steps should be taken to nurture and feed them and prevent them from becoming endangered.

 How do elephants save the environment?